 (also known as "Special" Form)

-The standard HO-3 homeowners policy provides Broad Form coverage on your contents, (your personal property, your stuff).
+This standard HO-3 homeowners policy provides Broad Form coverage on your contents (your personal property, or stuff).
 The policy wording reads:

 1. Fire or Lightning

 2. Windstorm or hail.
 This peril does not include loss to property contained in a building, unless the direct force of wind or hail damages the building first.

 7. Smoke, meaning sudden and accidental damage from smoke.

 8. Vandalism or Malicious Mischief

 An "HO-3" policy includes 17 Perils, but those listed above are the most common.

 Here, the burden of proof in submitting a claim is on the claimant, who must show that a loss was caused by a listed peril.
 Under the Open Perils form, to deny payment of a claim, the burden of proof is on the insurance company to show that coverage is excluded.

 |The policy wording begins with the premise that all risks of direct loss are covered, but then excludes coverage for certain things including those under "home maintenance" categories such as an old roof, rotted gutters, gradual seepage, old paint, etc., or where other insurance is needed (flood, auto, or boat insurance), or altogether uninsurable (nuclear hazard).